 The porn world has always appropriated successful movies and franchises.
 Well-known porn parodies include Whore of the Rings, Missionary Position Impossible, Raiders of the Lost Arse, Edward Penishands, Forrest Hump, Bi-Tanic, Pulp Friction, and Octopussy, perhaps the only porn movie parody that required no title change.

-Why porn producers make these parodies is clear: They’re keen to cash in on the recognition of the franchise or hit movie, and to target the audiences of mainstream offerings.
+Why porn producers make these parodies are clear: They’re keen to cash in on the recognition of the franchise or hit movie and to target the audiences of mainstream offerings.
 You can easily imagine that a subset of the audiences that saw movies such as The X-Files or Tomb Raider would also be interested in seeing their porn renderings (The Sex Files and Womb Raider respectively).

-The potential for sex is already embedded in all the movies mentioned: The sexual tension between Mulder and Scully simmered, unconsummated for a decade; the leap from a Bond love scene to something altogether more adult is no great leap at all.
-Equally, masked, heavy-breathing, domineering, black-leather-clad Star Wars characters require little more than a nudge to push them to the dark side of the bed.
+The potential for sex is already embedded in all the movies mentioned: The tantric sexual tension between Mulder and Scully simmered, unconsummated for a decade; the leap from a Bond love scene to something altogether more adult is no great leap at all.
+Equally, masked, heavy-breathing, domineering, black-leather-clad Star Wars characters require little more than a nudge how to get laid to push them to the dark side of the bed.